 If you’re taking or considering semaglutide (Ozempic, Wegovy) for weight loss, you’ve probably heard about its effectiveness in helping people shed unwanted pounds.
 And while it’s a powerful tool for weight management, one critical factor many overlook is strength training.
+They work by lowering appetite and helping your body shed fat.
+But here is the catch: without strength training, you risk losing muscle along with fat.
+Losing muscle is one of the biggest mistakes people can make when trying to improve their health.

-Incorporating strength training while using semaglutide isn’t just a good idea—it’s necessary to protect your muscle mass, metabolism, and long-term health.
+Incorporating strength training while using semaglutide isn’t just a good idea, it’s necessary to protect your muscle mass, metabolism, and long-term health.

 Why Strength Training Matters on Semaglutide